Create an online event schedule in 5 easy steps

 Select the appropriate schedule type

 Click New Schedule in the menu on the right side of your Dashboard.
-You will be directed to the New Schedule Wizard where you can select the correct default settings for your schedule.
+You will be directed to the New Schedule Wizard where you can select the correct default settings for your online event schedule.
 You will first need to choose whether you want to create a Resource, Capacity or Service schedule.

 For this tutorial, since more than one person can attend the workshop, you need a Capacity type schedule.